Iran’s Top Diplomat Mocks Donald Trump’s Negotiating Skills After Abrupt End To North Korea Summit And No Deal

 “We have been respectful during this summit process,” the Warmbiers said in a statement.
 “Now we must speak out.
 Kim and his evil regime are responsible for the death of our son Otto.
 Kim and his evil regime are responsible for unimaginable cruelty and inhumanity.
 No excuses or lavish praise can change that.”

-Donald Trump has painted the abrupt end to the North Korea summit as just another step in negotiations, saying he is confident that the two sides will be able to re-engage and reach a deal for North Korea to dismantle its nuclear operations and continue a halt to weapons testing.
+Donald Trump has painted the abrupt end to the North Korea summit as just another step in negotiations, saying he is confident that the two sides will be able to re-engage and reach a deal for North Korea to dismantle its nuclear operations and halt weapons testing.